 Patients may experience strong pain in the muscles and joints, as well as gastrointestinal problems such as blood in stools, diarrhea, nausea, vomiting, and abdominal pain.
 Non-specific symptoms as weight loss, fevers, flu-like symptoms, and malaise are frequent.

 Types of ANCA vasculitis

-EGPA is typically limited to the lungs and respiratory tract.
-It is caused by granulomas primarily made up of a single type of white blood cell called eosinophils.
+Eosinophilic granulomatosis with polyangiitis (EGPA): EGPA is typically limited to the lungs and gastrointestinal tract, although other organs, like the heart and kidneys, may be affected.
+It is caused by granulomas primarily made up of eosinophils, another type of white blood cell of the immune system.
 Patients may experience asthma-like symptoms for many years before other symptoms of vasculitis appear.

 Physicians use a series of tests to identify vasculitis and classify a patient’s specific type of ANCA vasculitis.
-Blood, urine and tissue samples are collected to test for ANCA concentrations in different parts of the body.
-Imaging may also be recommended to specifically look at the lungs or head and neck regions.
+Blood and urine are collected to test for autoantibodies, inflammatory markers, and kidney disease.
+Tissue samples, or biopsies, also are needed to confirm the diagnosis.

-Note: ANCA Vasculitis News is strictly a news and information website about the disease.
+ANCA Vasculitis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.